fysnet/FYSOS/README.md

 You use these files at your own risk.

+#### Latest binary or other questions
-If you have any questions, please contact me at the email address shown below or visit:
+For the latest binary of my **complete OS in action**, or if you have any questions, please contact me at the email address shown below or visit:

 #### http://www.fysnet.net/fysos.htm